madslaz/Burp-Suite-Certified-Practitioner/HTTP Request Smuggling.md

 ### CL.TE Vulnerabilities
 - The frontend server uses the `Content-Length` header and the backend server uses the `Transfer-Encoding` header.
 Perform a simple HTTP request smuggling attack as follows in the code block below.
 The frontend processes the `Content-Length` header and determines the request body is 13 bytres long, up to the end of `SMUGGLED`.
 Request is forwarded to backend server.
 - Backend server processes the `Transfer-Encoding` header and treats the message body as using chunked encoding.
+It processes the first chunk, stated to be zero length, and so is treated as terminating the request.
+The following bytes, SMUGGLED, are left unprocessed, and the backend server treats them as the start of the next request in the sequence.

 ```
 POST / HTTP/1.1